Norman C. Deno: Childhood and education

 Born in Chicago on February 15, 1921, Deno suffered from asthma as a child and was unable to participate in outdoor sports in school.
 Instead, he focused on growing plants and became acquainted with daylily hybrid expert David F. Hall who further increased Deno's interest in plant biology.
 He began giving presentations at garden clubs at 13, but also became interested in the chemistry of fireworks alongside his father.

 His teenage years during the Great Depression saw hard times for his family and, since there was little income to be made in the field of horticulture despite his interest in the subject, he chose to study chemistry at the University of Illinois, where he earned a Bachelor of Science degree in 1942.
 He earned a Master of Science degree in chemistry and a Ph.D. in chemistry from the University of Michigan in 1946 and 1948.
 During his research for his doctoral degree, he focused on studying the chemistry of explosives in relation to munitions used in World War II.
 From 1942 to 1946, he studied under Werner Emmanuel Bachmann on the production of the explosive RDX in order to reduce the likelihood of premature detonation during handling for use in torpedoes.
 After his graduate work, he completed a post-doctoral research degree at Ohio University.

 Career and research

 Chemistry (1950–1980)

 After graduating, Deno moved to State College, Pennsylvania and became a professor of chemistry at Penn State University in 1950.
-During his time as a chemist, Deno and his lab students made a major discovery on the operation of oil refineries and how to increase their efficiency.
-This process uses chemical separation to determine if a coal source has the structural makeup to be used as a fuel source or other purposes and reduces the time required to make this determination to less than a day.
-A large research grant from the Occidental Petroleum Research Corporation allowed Deno to focus on other chemistry and biological research.
+During his time as a chemist, Deno and his lab students discovered a new technique for the chemical characterization of coal deposits.

+Chemists had long been able to distinguish aromatic moieties in coal through dealkylation reactions followed by distillation, but the aliphatic sidechains remained relatively undifferentiated.
+Deno's lab claimed to demonstrate that a mixture of trifluoroacetic acid and hydrogen peroxide would selectively oxidize the aromatic portions of the coal, leaving functionalized aliphates amenable to characterization.
+The resulting process would, in principle, reduce the amount necessary to determine if the deposit suited oil refinery customers from 20 tons to less than 1 gram.

+Excited by the process, Occidental Petroleum Research Corporation granted Deno funds to investigate the method further, and later Deno would say that "as a chemist he made a considerable impact — and money — with a finding relating to the operation of oil refineries."
+But Deno quickly changed his research focus to biology, and by 1984 it had become clear that Deno oxidation could not be controlled in the presence of iron pyrite, a common coal impurity.